Terrorism in Saudi Arabia

-Terrorism in Saudi Arabia has mainly been attributed to Islamic extremists.
+Terrorism in Saudi Arabia has mainly been attributed to Islamic extremists and jihadism.
 Their targets included foreign civilians—Westerners affiliated with its oil-based economy—as well as Saudi Arabian civilians and security forces.
 Anti-Western attacks have occurred in Saudi Arabia dating back to 1995.
-Saudi Arabia itself has been accused of funding terrorism in other countries, including Syria.
+The Saudi government itself has been accused of funding terrorism in other countries, including Syria, as well as fomenting religious extremism by promoting its ultra-conservative Wahhabi interpretation of Islam.

 Background

 The US military sent forces to Saudi Arabia in 1990 after Saddam Hussein invaded Kuwait.
 After the US-led coalition won the 1991 Gulf War, it led to bases elsewhere but several thousand service members, mostly associated with Operation Southern Watch, remained.
 Many Muslims were upset at the U.S. presence, as it violated a Muslim tradition of excluding non-Muslim from permanent residence in the Arabian peninsula.
 It is believed this is one of, if not the main reason Osama bin Laden called for jihad against the United States.
 There were no attacks against American forces and Westerners in the country until after 1995.

 After the September 11, 2001 attacks, there was continued world pressure for the Saudi government to crack down on the imams preaching anti-American rhetoric in Saudi mosques.
 These calls grew as it turned out that 15 of the 19 hijackers were from Saudi Arabia.
 Saudi officials pledged to make efforts to crack down on these imams.

 It's estimated that some 4000 Saudi nationals are held as "security prisoners" in the country's jails, which means support for either Al-Qaeda or the Islamic State, and which includes scholars like Nasir al-Fahd and Ali al-Khudair, while the foreigners detained on terrorism charges number more than 1000, most of them being from Yemen, with 358 individuals.

 The Interior Ministry issued further regulations designating an initial list of groups the government considers terrorist organizations, including the Muslim Brotherhood and the Houthi group in Yemen, along with "Al-Qaeda, Al-Qaeda in the Arabian Peninsula, Al-Qaeda in Yemen, Al-Qaeda in Iraq, Daesh [the Islamic State of Iraq and Sham, or ISIS], Jabhat al-Nusra, and Hezbollah inside the kingdom."